 How often you replace your mask cushion depends on the kind you have.
 Silicone cushions are designed to be replaced every 6 months, whereas memory foam cushions are designed to be replaced monthly.

-Mask frames are more durable than mask cushions and their lifespan will depend on well you look after them.
-If they ever get damaged, cracked or discoloured, you should replace them immediately.
+Newer frames are made out of medical grade silicone that can harden over time so we recommend replacing these every 6 months.
+For our older models' mask frames are made of strong plastic and are more durable than mask cushions.
+Their lifespan will depend on well you look after them.
+If they ever get damaged, cracked, or discoloured, you should replace them immediately.

 Mask headgear will lose elasticity and become stretched out over time, leading to a bad mask fit.
 One sure sign is when you’re starting to overtighten your headgear to achieve a secure seal.

-We suggest you replace headgear every 8 months or so to ensure your mask is always sealing as secure as it can.
+We suggest you replace headgear every 6 months or so to ensure your mask is always sealed as secure as possible.

 Fortunately, we can expect CPAP devices to last much longer than CPAP masks – especially if you keep them well serviced.
 With that said, we recommend replacing them every 5 years or so to ensure you’re getting the latest technology and comfort features.